NiBuch/LackRack-20XX/README.md

 <td width="255" height="345"><img src="https://github.com/NiBuch/LackRack-20XX/blob/master/img/IMG_20170102_145001.jpg" width="255" height="345"></td>
 <td colspan="2">Stack the two tables on top of each other as shown here.
 The legs tend to differ in length,
 and you'll want to rotate one table until you have a minimal amount of wobble between them.
-If you're adding rails, make sure to select the two sturdiest legs, with little to no gap between them.</td></tr>
+If you're adding rails, make sure to select the two sturdiest legs to attach them to, with little to no gaps where the leg ends meet.</td></tr>

 <tr>
 <td width="255" height="345"><img src="https://github.com/NiBuch/LackRack-20XX/blob/master/img/IMG_20170102_150348.jpg" width="255" height="345"></td>